Darklord20105/remote-job/readme.md

 ////////////
+h1: tags must be single word or more than word without spaces

 project direction shift
-- search bar should always be present and can stack more than one filter in url params
+- search bar should always be present and can stack more than one filter in url params ... ok

+- - search bar should always be present in home page and job details page ... pending

-- filters can be added on top of each other
+- filters can be added on top of each other ... ok

-- note when we click on a tags we are redirected to home page and get items that match this criteria , under the search the criteria or (could be more than one )is displayed with close x to clear this filter and other box to clear all the result contains results number
+- note when we click on a tags we are redirected to home page and get items that match this criteria , under the search the criteria or (could be more than one )is displayed with close x to clear this filter and other box to clear all the result contains results number ... ok

-- if we did a search with more than one citeria ,closing the criteria reloads to get result with remaining criteria only with clear all box
+- if we did a search with more than one citeria ,closing the criteria reloads to get result with remaining criteria only with clear all box ... ok

-- under search bar in details page show goback to home btn
+- under search bar in details page show goback to home btn ... pending

-- when going to details page display the same component as in home page but expand it up and down to show all tags if there is more than 3, must be no more than 10
+- when going to details page display the same component as in home page but expand it up and down to show all tags if there is more than 3, must be no more than 10 .. pending
-- page job details must look like we expanded the job item
+- page job details must look like we expanded the job item ... pending

-- note that when going to details page we want same list of jobs in home page as related jobs with infinite scroll when click on tag start a search with that filter
+- note that when going to details page we want same list of jobs in home page as related jobs with infinite scroll when click on tag start a search with that filter ... pending

+to something like a hook or HOC ,must move logic for sending data to params to a single function to be able to use it later like when you click on a tag you trigger a search ... pending
 //////////////

 Home Page Job item structure